Postgraduate Diploma in Sports and Exercise Medicine

-The Sports and Exercise Medicine Postgraduate Diploma is designed to be practical and clinically focused.
-On completion of the course, students will have obtained:
+The post graduate diploma in sports medicine is online and is designed to be practical and clinically focused.
+On completion of the postgraduate diploma in, students will have obtained:

 - A systematic understanding of the basics of sports medicine and exercise physiology, including the behavioural and life science basis.